Peter-Vanderhyde/Minecraft-Manager/README.md

 - Toggling the whitelist and changing the view/simulation distance through the GUI immediately applies the changes to the server world through the API.

 ## Host Instructions
 If you are hosting the server on your computer, you must have your `Minecraft Manager` program running for others to be able to control the server.
 You will need the latest Java Runtime (JRE) in order to run the server, so download one if you do not already have it.
 Different versions require different minimum JRE versions.
-You can download the latest JRE from [Adoptium Temurin](https://www.adoptium.net/temurin/releases/).
+You can download the latest JRE from [Adoptium Temurin](https://www.adoptium.net/temurin/releases/) (Make sure to enable **BOTH** public and private permissions for Java if it pops up).
 >**MAKE SURE** you are downloading the **JRE** MSI version, not the **JDK !!**

 ![JRE Download Instructions Image](Images/JRE_download_help.png)